 Stewart appeared in Broadway's The People in the Picture and the most recent Fiddler on the Roof.

+Vineyard's Lab program is "designed to give artists and Vineyard members the chance to experience the birth of a new work together."
+Critics are not invited to these small-scale public presentations, which seek to provide "a safe space for a creative team to launch a new work-in-progress."
 The performances will be Tuesdays at 7 PM, Wednesdays, Thursdays and Fridays at 8 PM, Saturdays at 3 PM and 8 PM, Sundays at 3 PM and 7 PM.

 Kander's relationship with The Vineyard dates back to 1987 with the theatre's revival of the Kander and Ebb musical Flora The Red Menace.
 Most recently, Vineyard Theatre presented the world premiere of Kander and Ebb's musical The Scottsboro Boys, with book by David Thompson, in March 2010.
 It moved to Broadway and earned 12 Tony Award nominations.

 Greg Pierce is a playwright and fiction writer.
 His stage adaptation of Haruki Murakami's novel The Wind-Up Bird Chronicle (co-written with director Stephen Earnhart) premiered at The Ohio Theatre in New York City, and was performed at the 2011 Edinburgh International Festival.
 His plays include Slowgirl, Kickstop, Odyssey Room, Smack the Wagon and The Suburbanoids.

 Bobbie won the Best Direction Tony Award for the hit revival of Chicago in 1997.
 He also directed Broadway's Venus in Fur (also Off-Broadway), Irving Berlin's White Christmas, High Fidelity, Sweet Charity and Footloose.